 Since 2009, we have completed a number of waste audits across our offices to obtain more comprehensive information on the composition and quantities of waste being generated, to review the recycling practices adopted by employees, and to identify areas for improvement.
 The audit findings are useful for formulating our waste reduction strategy and raising awareness among employees of our waste management performance.
 Working together with our contractors, we continue to improve the collection and recording of waste disposal and recycling data of each office, and extend our waste recycling collection.

 To join the community in combating the municipal solid waste challenge in Hong Kong, HKEX’s Data Centre has signed the Food Wise Charter to show its commitment to promote and adopt best practices and behavioral changes to reduce food waste.

 The Group operates its business in leased office premises, with the exception of the Data Centre.
-We did not encounter any problems in sourcing water for our daily operations.
-At the Data Centre, we conserve water by harvesting and recycling rainwater for landscape irrigation, using dual flushing cisterns, automatic water tapping and excess water from cooling towers for toilet flushing.
+The Group did not encounter any problems in sourcing water for its daily operations.
+HKEX conserves water at the Data Centre by harvesting and recycling rainwater for landscape irrigation, using dual flushing cisterns, automatic water tapping and excess water from cooling towers for toilet flushing.